-FIELD DESCRIPTION EXAMPLE Sustain Cell Rate (SCR)= 0 Sustained Cell Rate is the mean cell rate of a bursty, on-off traffic source that can be sent at the peak rate, and a parameter for burst-traffic.
-Type the SCR; it must be less than the PCR.
-0 Maximum Burst Size (MBS)= 0 Refers to the maximum number of cells that can be sent at the peak rate.
-Type the MBS.
-The MBS must be less than 65535.
-0 My Login Configure the My Login and My Password fields for PPPoA and PPPoE encapsulation only.
-Enter the login name that your ISP gives you.
-If you are using PPPoE encapsulation, then this field must be of the form user@domain where domain identifies your PPPoE service name.
-N/A My Password Enter the password associated with the login name above.
-N/A ENET ENCAP Gateway Enter the gateway IP address supplied by your ISP when you are using ENET ENCAP encapsulation.
-N/A Idle Timeout This value specifies the number of idle seconds that elapse before the Prestige automatically disconnects the PPPoE session.
-0 IP Address Assignment Press [SPACE BAR] to select Static or Dynamic address assignment.
-Dynamic IP Address Enter the IP address supplied by your ISP if applicable.
-N/A Network Address Translation Press [SPACE BAR] to select None , SUA Only or Full Feature .
-Please see the NAT Chapter for more details on the SUA (Single User Account) feature.
-SUA Only Address Mapping Set Type the numbers of mapping sets (1-8) to use with NAT.
-See the NAT chapter for details.
-N/A
+FIELD DESCRIPTION My Password Enter the password associated with the login name above.
+ENET ENCAP Gateway Enter the gateway IP address supplied by your ISP when you are using ENET ENCAP encapsulation.
+Idle Timeout This value specifies the number of idle seconds that elapse before the Prestige automatically disconnects the PPPoE session.
+IP Address Assignment Press [SPACE BAR] to select Static or Dynamic address assignment.
+IP Address Enter the IP address supplied by your ISP if applicable.
+Network Address Press [SPACE BAR] to select None, SUA Only or Full Feature.
+Please see Chapter 21 Network Address Translation (NAT) for more details on the SUA (Single User Account) feature.
+Address Mapping Set Type the numbers of mapping sets (1-8) to use with NAT.
+See Chapter 21 Network Address Translation (NAT) for details.
+When you have completed this menu, press [ENTER] at the prompt "Press ENTER to Confirm or ESC to Cancel:" to save your configuration, or press [ESC] at any time to cancel.

-Table 17-2 Menu 4 Internet Access Setup ------------------- ----------------- -------
+Table 40 Menu 4 Internet Access Setup (continued) ---------- ----------------- -------------- -------------

-If all your settings are correct your Prestige should connect automatically to the Internet.
+If all your settings are correct, your Prestige should connect automatically to the Internet.
 If the connection fails, note the error message that you receive on the screen and take the appropriate troubleshooting steps.

-Chapter 18 Remote Node Configuration
+CHAPTER 18 Remote Node Configuration